Advocacy

 Crypto Assets, Decentralized Finance.

 Unregulated crypto assets, including stablecoins, as well as decentralized finance (DeFi), threaten to disintermediate community banks and heighten risks for the wider economy and must be appropriately regulated.
-ICBA strongly opposes efforts to grant nonbank stablecoin issuers access to the Federal Reserve master account and to license novel nonbank issuers not subject to the same regulation as community banks.
+ICBA strongly opposes efforts to grant nonbank stablecoin issuers access to the Federal Reserve master account and to license novel nonbank issuers not subject to the same regulation as community banks

-• ICBA has convened a Digital Assets Subcommittee to examine and deliberate issues related to a proposed CBDC and digital assets.
+• ICBA has convened a Digital Assets Subcommittee to examine and deliberate issues related to a proposed CBDC and digital assets

-Central Bank Digital Currency.
+Central Bank Digital Currency

 ICBA opposes a U.S. CBDC which would compete with community bank deposits needed to fund local lending and undermine consumer privacy, among others.

 • ICBA supports the CBDC Anti-Surveillance State Act (S. 3801, H.R.
-5403), which would address many of ICBA’s concerns with the creation of a CBDC.
-The bill passed the House Financial Services Committee on September 20.
+5403), which would prohibit the Fed from issuing a CBDC.
+H.R.
+5403 passed the House in May.

 ICBA Anti-Credit Union “Something’s Wrong” Campaign.